shibusa/cluster/README.md

 end
 ```

 2. Create a json file with a dictionary of clusternames in the same directory as 'cluster'.
 Within each cluster name should be a list of hosts belonging to the cluster and dictionary of options matching cluster file.
+Option keys must match the brackets defined in the template file.

 ```javascript
 {